marcllort/Chatbot/README.md

 - There are also other calls to retrieve the whole conversation and other actions.

-- To make it accessible from the internet, we can use ngrok (brew cask install ngrok) running: ngrok http 5005 once the server is started.
+- To make it accessible from the internet, we can use: ngrok (brew cask install ngrok) running: ngrok http 5005 once the server is started.
 This command will redirect all the 5005-port traffic to a public IP address.
+Another option, no installs required is running ssh -R 80:localhost:5005 ssh.localhost.run